Automotive Services Technology

 High School Credit*

 *The LISD TECH Center recommends the academic credit listed.
 Credit can only be awarded by local districts.
-The academic credit listed above is for completion of 2 years.
+The academic credit listed below is for completion of 2 years.

 - 1.0 4th Math